 Breakfast at Hotel Schani will without a doubt have you set for the day and will not only be the most important but possibly the freshest/yummiest meal of the day!

 We opted to sit in the lobby looking out onto Hotel Schani’s garden.
 It was so nice to relax eating breakfast with a green oasis for our view and surrounded by awesome interior décor.
-The furniture and mix of styles was incredible and exactly our taste.
+The furniture and mix of styles were incredible and exactly our taste.

 If you’re feeling hungry, but don’t want to go out, do what I did and order a quick snack from the hotel bar.
 I enquired what snacks were available and then requested what I wanted via WhatsApp with a member of the hotel’s staff.
 I’ve never stayed in a hotel with a service like this, but I absolutely loved it.
 I ordered the vegan lentil stew and although it doesn’t look the most appetising, it was delicious.
 It was a huge serving for only €4.50 and I ate the whole lot.
 It was too good to waste any.